Keeping a consistent visual identity across platforms

 So how do we go about making our brand imagery and customer experience consistent?

 Ideally, we’d all be using professionally commissioned images for everything, from our website to our business cards.
 With the right photographer (or illustrator/artist), we can achieve a coherent style in our imagery.
 Does your brand suit a light, airy style of image, or dark and moody?
 Static, or full of movement?
-The photographer or illustrator you choose should produce artwork that reflects your brand.
+The photographer or illustrator you choose should produce artwork that reflects your brand’s visual identity.
 If you find someone that can understand your brand vision and reproduce that in your images, keep them close!
 Maybe buy them a coffee or a bit of cake once in a while too…😉

 Not everyone has the time or budget to pay a professional image creator for their brand imagery.
 Sometimes we need to find an alternative avenue.
 Stock images are a quick and easy way of adding high quality images to our websites, but do consider how these will impact your brand.
 Both the content and style should be on-brand.
 If one of these elements doesn’t gel with the rest of your images, it will stand out like a sore thumb.